 It is irrelevant to argue that ideas are not subject to copyright.
-Increasingly draconian copyright protection, coupled with companies' increasingly aggressive litigation is effectively limiting the scope and meaning of fair use and restricting the flow of innovation.
+Increasingly draconian copyright protection, coupled with companies' increasingly aggressive litigation and the use of contract law and technological implementations to circumvent copyright law, is effectively limiting the scope and meaning of fair use and restricting the flow of innovation.
+How can we tell that we have reached the limit of potential with regard to this idea of intellectual property?
+We look for the reversal.
+In many cases, companies secure intellectual property rights via patents not to promote innovation, but to suppress innovation and potential competition.
 Corporations now behave as if they own and control ideas as property.
 They actively create and promote that conception in the minds of the general public.
-Many of you may even have signed a document as a condition of employment that your employer somehow "owns" any ideas you may have while in their employ.
+Many of you may have been asked, or may be asked in the future, to sign a document as a condition of employment that your employer somehow "owns" any ideas you may have while in their employ.
 Well, if this is truly the case, do you forfeit those ideas when you leave the company?
 How many of you have participated in an "exit interview" that included brainwashing, hypnosis or liberal injections of mind-altering chemicals?
 Imagine walking out the door on your last day of work and a big alarm sounds - EHHH EHHH - and the security guard approaches: "Excuse me sir, I need to inspect your brain.
 There may be an idea in there..."
 You see?
-With the appropriate antienvironment, perception doesn't necessarily match conception.
+With the appropriate anti-environment, perception doesn't necessarily match conception.